Best Things To Do In Coupeville WA

 Places to visit and places to find around Coupeville include a mix of food, lodging, and small galleries:

-• Captain Whidbey Inn and the Restaurant at Captain Whidbey: a classic place to stay on Whidbey Island and a convenient base for reach Whidbey explorations.
+• Captain Whidbey Inn and the Restaurant at Captain Whidbey: a classic place to stay on Whidbey Island and a convenient base for Whidbey explorations.

 • Bakeries and cafes serving baked goods and strong coffee for a morning before you hit Ebey’s Landing National Historic Reserve or visit Fort Ebey State Park.
+Our favorite is a few blocks up from the water at Sunshine Drip!

 Local lore and seasonal activities shape visits.
-Coupeville visitors often hear the Haunting of Coupeville, and in the month of October the town stages history- and ghost-themed events plus waterfront traditions like the Wharf Dog Paddle.
+Coupeville visitors often attend the Haunting of Coupeville, and in the month of October the town stages history- and ghost-themed events plus waterfront traditions like the Wharf Dog Paddle.
 To get in the water, guided rentals on Penn Cove make kayaking and paddleboarding easy when conditions allow.
 Wine tasting, Musselfest, and seafood-focused weekends showcase Whidbey Island’s food scene and many great restaurants.

 Which Areas Have The Best Nightlife in Coupeville?